A Tale Of Two Markets - Cramer's Mad Money (10/30/17)

 Looking for stocks in the current market is like walking down the aisles of a supermarket.
 You might get to ride the bull in one aisle or might get hit by the bear in the other.
 "This is a really Dickensian, 'Tale-of-Two-Cities'-style market.
 It is at once the best of times if you own the banks and the techs or the industrials, and it's the worst of times if you own the drug stocks, the consumer packaged goods plays or anything retail.
 This dichotomy plays out every single day," said Cramer.

 As Citi lowered the ratings for Macy's (NYSE:M), other retail stocks went down with it, as J.C.
 Penney (NYSE:JCP) took the mall sector down.
 Citi says that Macy's needs to cut its 8% dividend but Cramer said that's the reason investors hold the stock.
-It's basically due to Amazon (NASDAQ:AMZN) excelling at everything which is hurting not only retail, but healthcare sector also as Amazon wants to enter that sector too.
+It's basically due to Amazon (NASDAQ:AMZN) excelling at everything which is hurting not only retail, but the healthcare sector as well, as Amazon also wants to enter that area.

 "It's almost as if Amazon is a country within itself.
 It's got the best tech, the best selections, the best prices, and the best delivery," said Cramer.
 However they are not into healthcare yet but want to enter the industry and that anticipation is affecting the stocks.
 The stock of Walgreen (NASDAQ:WBA) is down 20% for the year on this news.
 Even CVS (NYSE:CVS) approached Aetna (NYSE:AET) for merger talks to get ahead of the competition Amazon may give in the future.